floooh/kc85.zig/README.md

 ## Misc Stuff

-For a nostalgia kick, start the KC85/4:
+For an instant nostalgia kick, start the KC85/4:

 ```
 zig build run-kc854